-In addition, each Director has entered into a Deed of Indemnity and Access with Scentre Group Limited which provides for indemnity against liability as a Director except to the extent of indemnity under an insurance policy or from another third party or where prohibited by law.
+In addition, each Director has entered into a Deed of Indemnity and Access with Scentre Group Limited which provides for indemnity against liability as a Director except to the extent of indemnity under an insurance policy or where prohibited by statute.
 The Deed also entitles the Director to access certain documents and records, subject to undertakings as to confidentiality.